 Do you want to learn how to train athletes and teams effectively to enhance performance?

-Our BSc Sport Performance and Coaching course integrates world-leading coaching research with practical application to prepare you for a successful career in sport coaching and education.
+Our BSc Sports Performance and Coaching course integrates world-leading coaching research with practical application to prepare you for a successful career in sport coaching and education.
 You will also have access to our specialist sport, research and teaching facilities.

-Throughout your time with us, you will become employment-ready by expanding your knowledge and skills though studying applied topics, such as:
+Throughout your time with us, you will become employment-ready by expanding your knowledge and skills though studying applied topics such as:

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.
 The four-year version of our degree allows you to spend the third year abroad or employed on a placement abroad, while otherwise remaining identical to the three-year course.